 There may only be one, but some systems have multiple digital inputs, so make sure that you select the right one.

-A soundbar will usually only have one optical input, and it should work without selecting any inputs.
+A soundbar usually only has one optical input and should work without selecting any inputs.

 Supply: